Antoni Gaudi the Great

 Did You Know…?

 …that despite being universally admired in the 21st Century, Antoni Gaudi didn’t always enjoy such widespread praise.
-Amongst his famous detractors were George Orwell, who described La Sagrada Familia as “one of the most hideous buildings in the world“, whilst Pablo Picasso also derided the architect, and Salvador Dali’s comment that he possessed “superbly creative bad taste” will hardly have warmed his soul.
-Even his patron, Eusebi Guell, is said to have quipped: “I don’t like your work, I respect it.”
+Amongst his detractors were George Orwell, who described La Sagrada Familia as “one of the most hideous buildings in the world”, while Pablo Picasso also derided the architect, and Salvador Dali‘s comment that he possessed “superbly creative bad taste” will hardly have warmed his soul.
 Nonetheless, thousands turned out to mourn the controversial artist at his public funeral in 1926.

 Biography of Later Life: La Sagrada Familia & Death